The leaders of France, Germany, Russia and Ukraine have agreed to a ceasefire in the Donbas after lengthy negotiations in Belarus’ capital, Minsk.

-The Kremlin said it would respect Ukraine’s sovereignty and territory but violated previous such pledges, including one it made in the 1994 Budapest Memorandum after Ukraine had won its independence from Russia, by occupying and annexing the Crimean Peninsula.
+The Kremlin said it would respect Ukraine’s sovereignty and territory but violated previous such pledges, including one made in the 1994 Budapest Memorandum after Ukraine had won its independence from Russia, by occupying and annexing the Crimean Peninsula.

-Specifically, the Donetsk and Luhansk regions would be allowed to choose their own official language, which would presumably be Russian rather than Ukrainian, and get to form their own police forces as well as a say in appointing judges and prosecutors.
+Specifically, Donetsk and Luhansk would be allowed to choose their own official language, which would presumably be Russian rather than Ukrainian, and get to form their own police forces as well as a say in appointing judges and prosecutors.

 It triggered the crisis last year when it tried to prevent Ukraine from entering into an association agreement with the European Union.

-Although the current Ukrainian government officially seeks NATO membership, Hollande emphasized before the talks it was unlikely to join the Western military alliance any time soon.
+Although the current Ukrainian government seeks NATO membership, Hollande emphasized before the talks that it was unlikely to join the Western military alliance any time soon.

 Germany’s foreign minister, Frank-Walter Steinmeier, has similarly called NATO membership for Ukraine a “project of the next few generations.”